 A research study by Van Den Berg, and Custers (2011) found that gardening greatly reduces acute stress in individuals.
 “The clients that were involved with the community garden really had a sense of pride due to planting, weeding, and picking the garden,” case manager Lois Howell was quoted saying in the May/June 2014 edition of Maximum Living.

 “At Meridian Health Services, we believe in whole person health.
 Participating in the community garden not only aided our consumers in decreasing their mental health symptoms, but also improved their social and physical health.
 Our consumers came away from the project with increases self-esteem, pride, and understanding of food and healthy eating,” Regional Manager LCSW, Sayward Salazar, was quoted in the same article.

-In 2015 Sprout of Control was allotted 2 properties of their own through the City of Richmond’s Blight Elimination Program.
-The properties are located on North 17th and Kinsey Street, and are being prepped during 2016, and will be available in the Spring of 2017.
+In 2018 Sprout of Control was allotted a property of their own through the City of Richmond’s Blight Elimination Program.
+The property is located at 124 North 17th and is going to be available Spring of 2018.

 Sprout has launched it’s innovative “Seed to Pantry” program in conjunction with the opening of the new property.
 This program takes 30 families through the entire process from the seed to the harvest of nutritious foods.
 They also offer cooking, preservation, and other educational sessions.